Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 10, NBA, college football, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, college football picks on Saturday, Nov.
-8
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 10 NFL picks on Sunday, November 9

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-College sports takes center stage on Saturday, with the FBS schedule highlighted by BYU vs. Texas Tech and Missouri vs. Texas A&M. Meanwhile, on the hardwood, John Calipari and Tom Izzo will match up in Arkansas vs. Michigan State, giving bettors plenty of wagering options on the best DFS apps.
-However, one isn't restricted to making prop bets just on Saturday's games, as you could use the latest Betr Picks promo code CBSSPORTS to make prop predictions on NFL Week 10 contests.
+A 12-game NFL slate on Sunday started in Germany with the NFL Berlin Game and ends in Los Angeles for 'Sunday Night Football.'
+In between, the best DFS apps are offering wagering opportunities on such contests as Bills vs. Dolphins, Ravens vs. Vikings, Rams vs. 49ers and Lions vs. Commanders.
+The latest Betr Picks promo code CBSSPORTS allows you to make NFL player props on stars from these contests and others, simply by predicting what stats they'll finish with.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.